LUNIServer/UniverseServer/readme.md

 - A stack trace if it's a server crash an you're running in debug mode

 ### Please note
-There are different kinds of "crashes" that can happen, so please pay attention to what happens.
+There are different kinds of "crashes" that can happen, so please pay attention to what happens, and report all errors to luniserver.com

 #### client
 - The client get's stuck and doesn't respond anymore